hackalog/hackalog.github.io/_posts/2021-06-11-parenting-sabbatical.md

 excerpt: A quick summary of my 6-week return-to-work.
 ---

-## I'm heading back on leave.

-On Monday, I go back on Parental Leave.
-After my experiences with my first pat-leave, I decided to take a split leave this time around, coming back to work for 6 weeks in the middle.
-I chose May, as there are a number of workshops and events around then that affect research planning for the course of the year, so it's **really** nice to be able to participate in them.
+For 6 weeks now, I've been on a parenting sabbatical; that is, I split my 9-month Parental Leave into two parts, separated by a 6-week "return to work".
+On Monday, my work is done, and I go back on Parental Leave.

 It took some serious logistics (a certain pandemic wiped out my original childcare plans), but I think I got some really great work done.
 Not only did I finish up old work, I feel like I've been able to at least dip my toe into the current research problems, which will make coming back in November all that much easier.